infinity-next/infinity-next/README.md

    1. You should now have a `/test/` board.
    1. The admin account will be named `Admin`.

-To accomodate upstream reverse proxies:
+To accommodate upstream reverse proxies:

 1. `sudo -u infinitynext /bin/bash` or `runuser -u infinitynext /bin/bash`
 1. `php artisan vendor:publish`